MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/what-is-information-protection.md

 When you use Azure Information Protection with Exchange Online, you get an additional benefit: The ability to send protected emails to any user, with the assurance that they can read it on any device.

-For example, users need to send sensitive information to personal email accounts that uses **Gmail**, **Hotmail**, or a **Microsoft** account.
-Or, to users who don't have an account for Office 365 or in Azure AD.
+For example, users need to send sensitive information to personal email addresses that use a **Gmail**, **Hotmail**, or a **Microsoft** account, or to users who don't have an account in Office 365 or Azure AD.
 These emails should be encrypted at rest and in transit, and be read only by the original recipients.

 This scenario requires the [new capabilities from Office 365 Message Encryption](https://techcommunity.microsoft.com/t5/Security-Privacy-and-Compliance/Email-Encryption-and-Rights-Protection/ba-p/110801).
 If the recipients cannot open the protected email in their native email client, they can use a one-time passcode to read the sensitive information in a browser.

-For example a Gmail user sees the following in an email message:
+For example, a Gmail user sees the following in an email message:

 ![Gmail recipient experience for OME and AIP](../media/ome-message.png)

 For the users sending the email, their workflow is no different from sending a protected email to a user in their own organization.
-For example, they can select the **Do Not Forward** button that the Azure Information Protection client can add to the Outlook ribbon.
-Or, this Do Not Forward functionality can be integrated into a label that users select, so that the email is classified as well as protected:
+For example, they can select the **Do Not Forward** button that the Azure Information Protection client can add to the Outlook ribbon or this Do Not Forward functionality can be integrated into a label that users select, so that the email is classified as well as protected:

 ![Selecting a label configured for Do Not Forward](../media/recipients-only-label.png)